-This variation is based on conditions that are unique to the subject property and not generally applicable to other properties.
-Specifically, the subject property is zoned M-X-T, and this PPS evaluates development under CB-95-2016 and Section 27-445.10, which allows smaller lots and higher density than what is generally permitted in residential zones.
-Further, the layout provides orientation, private roads, and alleys in a unified design with the existing Glenarden Redevelopment project already in progress to the east.
-The adjoining development establishes the framework for the design of the lots provided in this PPS, which is unique to this development and is not generally applicable to other properties.
+The subject property is zoned M-X-T, and this PPS evaluates development under CB-95-2016 and Section 27-445.10, which allows smaller lots and higher density than what is generally permitted in residential zones.
+Further, the proposed layout provides orientation, private roads, and alleys in a unified design with the existing Glenarden Redevelopment project already in progress to the east.
+The adjoining development establishes the framework for the design of the lots proposed in this application, which is unique to this development and is not generally applicable to other properties.
 The overall Glenarden development, with its mixture of housing types and recreational facilities, is served by a network of private roads and alleys and interconnecting walkways with access to adjacent public transportation, in proximity of commercial neighborhood-serving uses.
 The application of the public roadway standards was found to not be practical or achievable within the network of private roads and alleys serving the development.
+Therefore, these findings are found to be consistent with the previous approvals, as the development proposed remains consistent with PPS 4-16038 and DSP-16059.